Quickly, tell me the birth years of your parents …

 Gary: well, except that Findagrave sometimes includes the text of an obituary.
 Those are often priceless.
 Also, other burials in the same cemetery can provide great clues.

-Thanks to Gary’s talent for cutting through the BS and getting straight to the heart of the matter (with only minor edits), that pretty much exhausts everything I could say about Findagrave.com.
+Thanks to Gary’s talent for getting straight to the heart of the matter (with minor edits), that pretty much exhausts everything I could say about Findagrave.

-Happily, that allows me to move on to a Findagrave error I recently ran across.
+Happily, that allows me to move on to a Find-a-grave error.
 It concerns Dr. John M. Rankin, a Union Army Assistant Surgeon from Pennsylvania who wound up in Kalamazoo County, Michigan.
-Ah, those multiplying, migrating and confounding Pennsylvania Rankins!
-The Findagrave mistake is the identity of Dr. John’s parents.
+Ah, those multiplying, migrating, and confounding Pennsylvania Rankins!
+The Find-a-grave mistake is the identity of Dr. John’s parents.
 And the fun just begins there.
-A more intriguing question is the identity of his earlier Rankin ancestors.
+Another intriguing question is the identity of his earlier Rankin ancestors.

-First things first: the Findagrave entry for Dr. John M. Rankin starts out OK.
-It identifies him as having been born in 1833 and died in March 1909, and notes his service in the 11th Pennsylvania Infantry – all from his grave markers and confirmed by other sources.
-Information added by a Findagrave poster, however, identifies his parents as James (no middle initial, or “NMI”) and Margaret Hull Rankin of Armstrong and Clarion Counties, PA.
+First things first: the Find-a-grave entry for Dr. John M. Rankin starts out OK.
+It identifies him as having been born in 1833 and died in March 1909, and notes his service in the 11th Pennsylvania Infantry.
+That is all confirmed by other sources.
+Information added by a Find-a-grave poster, however, identifies his parents as James (no middle initial, or “NMI”) and Margaret Hull Rankin of Armstrong and Clarion Counties, PA.

-Actually, Dr. John M. Rankin’s parents were James Huston and Margaret McCurdy Rankin of Franklin, Armstrong and Clarion Counties, PA.
+Dr. John M. Rankin’s actual parents were James Huston Rankin and Margaret McCurdy Rankin of Franklin, Armstrong and Clarion Counties, PA.

 The mistake is understandable.
-There were two James Rankins who had a wife named Margaret in Clarion County.
-There were also two John M. Rankins in Clarion county – both doctors.
+There were two James Rankins in Clarion County, and each had a wife named Margaret.
+There were also two John M. Rankins in Clarion county – and both were doctors.
 Fortunately, the two James and the two Johns can be distinguished.

 - First, Dr. John M. Rankin of the Pennsylvania Infantry left Clarion Co. as a young man.
 He was enumerated in Arcola, Douglas Co., IL in the 1860 and 1870 census, and in Kalamazoo Co., MI in 1880 and 1900.
 The other John M. Rankin stayed in Clarion County and was listed there in the 1850 and 1860 census.

-Dr. John M. Rankin of Kalamazoo, MI was definitely not the same man as Dr. John M. Rankin of Clarion County, PA.
-That still doesn’t prove, though, that Dr. John of Kalamazoo was a son of James Huston and Margaret McCurdy Rankin.
+In short, Dr. John M. Rankin of Kalamazoo, MI was definitely not the same man as Dr. John M. Rankin of Clarion County, PA.
+That still doesn’t prove, though, that Dr. John of Kalamazoo wasn’t a son of James (NMI) and Margaret Hull Rankin of Clarion.

 Fortunately, there are Clarion County wills for BOTH James (NMI) and James Huston Rankin.

 - The will of James NMI Rankin of Toby Township, Clarion Co., was dated 1862 and proved in 1863.
-It named his wife Margaret, sons James Johnston Rankin and Joseph Rankin, and Mary Jane Summerville.
-The will does not name a son John M. The 1850 and 1860 census for James NMI and Margaret both list James, Joseph, and Mary in the household … but no John.
+It named his wife Margaret and children James Johnston Rankin, Joseph Rankin, and Mary Jane Summerville.
+The will does not name a son John M. Rankin.
+The 1850 and 1860 census for James NMI and Margaret both list James, Joseph, and Mary in the household … but no John.